radoivlad/ATM-Machine/README.md

 8. Open the **Main** class and run the ATM-Machine (Shift + F10);

 # Finally, have fun && happy navigating! :D
-//really open to any suggestions, hit me up
+//really open to any suggestions or improvement ideas, hit me up